romcal/romcal/docs/data-output.md

 8. `COMMEMORATION`
 9. `WEEKDAY`

-Where the importance or rank of the celebration is in descending order (solemnity being of highest importance and weekday being the lowest).
+Where the importance or rank of the liturgical day is in descending order (solemnity being of highest importance and weekday being the lowest).

-Types play an important role in determining which celebration should take precedence over another when two or more celebrations coincide on the same date.
-Certain celebration types will also have different liturgical colors applied to them.
+Ranks play an important role in determining which liturgical day should take precedence over another when two or more liturgical days coincide on the same date.
+Certain liturgical day ranks will also have different liturgical colors applied to them.

 The array of types can be imported into consumer apps via: